Corporate Social Responsibility

 The idea of ‘corporate responsibility’ or ‘corporate citizenship’ isn’t new to any part of the Penguin Group.
 When asked what he was most proud of, Penguin founder Allen Lane said: “The fact that we are regarded as possibly the greatest popular educators in our generation.”
 It’s this ethos which has been at the core of Penguin’s business for the last 75 years.

 At Penguin Australia we believe every child has the right to literacy and learning.
 We strongly support those charities who give disadvantaged children the opportunity of education, which they may not otherwise have.
 Our decade-plus involvement with The Smith Family is just one example of our commitment to assist in providing every Australian child the opportunity to learn.
-We also support the Indigenous Literacy Foundation which provides books and educational material to remote communities and We Give Books, a Penguin Group-Pearson Foundation initiative.
+We also support the Indigenous Literacy Foundation which provides books and educational material to remote communities, the Dolly Parton Imagination Library which delivers one free age-appropriate book per month directly to children from birth to five years old living in disadvantaged communities, and We Give Books, a Pearson Foundation initiative.

 Through Penguin’s environmental initiatives, we have been working towards a greener business since 2007.
 We're committed to minimising the environmental impact of our operations and our products through adopting the principle of continuous improvement in environmental performance.
 Our initiatives aim to: